boyceby/user-auth-restful-interface/README.md

 During user registration, the interface enforces a number of restrictions having to do with the validity of certain usernames and passwords, including that: (1) usernames must not already be registered with the server, (2) usernames must not be empty or all white-space, (3) usernames must be between 8 and 20 characters long, (4) passwords must not be empty or all white-space, and (5) passwords must be at least 8 characters long.

-## Creating an account - '/auth/registrations'
+## Creating an account - POST on '/auth/registrations'
 | Method | Request Body | Response Body | Status Code
 | --- | --- | --- | --- |
 | POST | {<br />  "username": "exampleusername",<br/> "password": "examplepassword"<br/>} | {<br/> "status": "created",<br/> "logged_in": true,<br/>"user": {<br/>"id": unique integer id,<br/>"username": "exampleusername"<br/>}<br/>} | 200 |